Posted on June 8, 2021

 If she did attend or graduate from a high school, it definitely wasn’t Van Nuys High School.

-The UPI photos never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.
+The wire service photos never mention Paige’s title of Playboy Playmate, but the local Lake Havasu City paper does.

 Notice the references to Playboy “Bunny.”